 Automatically compensates for temperature; suitable for measurements between 32 and -60 degrees Fahrenheit.
 Ideal for measuring brake fluid, propylene glycol, and ethylene, as well as electrolyte solution batteries.
 Kit includes a pipette, screwdriver, and carrying case.
 Accurate results.

 Some users found the instructions for this model difficult to follow.

 Capable of taking readings in both brix and specific gravity measurements.
 Suitable for temperatures between -50 and 86 degrees Fahrenheit with automatic temperature-compensation reading.
 Eyepiece is clear and comfortable to use for short periods of time.
-Measurements are accurate.
+Measurements are accurate if calibrated correctly.

 Refractometer requires a separate calculator or conversion chart to get the final readings.

-The refractometer’s eyepiece is large and comfortable to use in a variety of marine applications.
+This model’s eyepiece is large and comfortable to use in a variety of marine applications.
 Readings of salinity and specific gravity are possible just from a couple of drops of water.
 Adjusts reading automatically to compensate for temperature.
 Reads accurately within 0.1%.
 Includes storage compartment for safe and portable use.

 Refractometer can be difficult to calibrate correctly following the included instructions.